 I could have called this recipe simply Shrimp and Grits, but that would be undermining the complexity and downright deliciousness of the recipe.
 Instead, let me present to you, New Orleans Style BBQ Shrimp and Cheesy Grits.
-Plump shrimp are marinated in a rich, Nola-style BBQ sauce that is filled with bold savory and spicy flavors.
+Plump shrimp are marinated in a rich, New Orleans style BBQ sauce that is filled with bold and spicy flavors.
 The shrimp are served on a bed of sinfully rich, creamy, cheesy grits that will convert you to a grits-lover.

 I say that Shrimp and Grits is close to my heart and that is because the dish originated in the low country of South Carolina and can be found all over Charleston.
 Chris and I spent our honeymoon in Charleston, and it is now one of my favorite cities of all time.
 It’s a city dripping in history, culture, and f*cking AMAZING food.